-Once the largest underground military airbase in former Yugoslavia and one of the largest in Europe, in the 21st century is a key part of a large GWT2P regional tourist destination with two national parks.
+Once known as one the largest underground military air bases in Europe, Zeljava Air Base today is a key part of the GWT2P cross-border tourist destination with two national parks - Plitvice Lakes and Una!

-Hidden in the magnificent Lička Plješivica Mountain, Željava airbase is positioned in the center of the GreenWay Tour 2Parks destination, near the border between two friendly local communities and countries.
+Built just under the Gola Pljesivica peak, Zeljava (Željava) underground air base is now positioned in the center of the GreenWay Tour 2Parks destination, on the border between two friendly countries.

-The underground part, runway 4 and parts of the runways 1 and 3 belong to Croatia, administratively the Municipality of Plitvice Lakes, while the runways 2 and 5 belong to Bosnia and Herzegovina, administratively the Town of Bihac.
+The underground part, runway 4, and parts of the runways 1 and 3 belong to the Republic of Croatia, administratively the Municipality of Plitvice Lakes, while the runways 2 and 5 belong to Bosnia and Herzegovina, administratively the Town of Bihac.

 Together with two national parks, both local communities are now the main partners and signatories to the GWT2P Cross-Border Partnership and Cooperation Agreement.